danielrosehill/My-Thoughts-On-Tech/the-demise-of-coding.md

+---
+title: "AI Code-Gen Is A Digital Emanicpation"
+---

 # The Demise Of Human Coding, Rise Of AI Copilots, And Why I Think It Will Be A Good Thing For Everyone Involved (Yes, Including Programmers)

 *Just a thought in a Github repo, written by: Daniel Rosehill*